3DInAction: Understanding Human Actions in 3D Point Clouds: Experiments

 \textbf{IKEA ASM dataset}~\cite{ikeaasm}.
 This dataset consists of 371 videos (3M frames) of people assembling IKEA furniture in different indoor environments.
 It was collected using a Kinect V2 camera and provides camera parameters to reconstruct point clouds in camera coordinates.
 It provides action annotation for each frame (33 classes).
 It is a highly challenging dataset for two main reasons: (1) It is highly imbalanced since some actions have a long duration and occur multiple times in each video (\eg spin leg) and some are shorter and sparser (flip tabletop).
 (2) The assembly motion includes a lot of self-occlusion as well as subtle movements.
 The train/test split consists of 254 and 117 full sequences respectively.
 The split is environment-based (\ie in the test set there is no environment that appeared in the training set).
 The assembly videos have an average of $\sim$ 2735 frames per video.
 The point clouds provided in this dataset are aligned to the camera coordinate frame, posing a challenge for methods that are sensitive to rotations since the camera moves between different scans.

 \textbf{Results.} The results on the IKEA ASM dataset are reported in \tabref{tab:results:baseline:action_segmentation_ikea_asm}.
 The results show that the proposed 3DinAction pipeline provides a significant performance boost over static approaches and their temporally smooth variants.
 Additionally, as expected, PointNet and Set Transformer are heavily affected by the variations in coordinate frames.
 PointNet$^{++}$ on the other hand performs better since it uses local coordinate frames for each local region.
 All methods show an improved mAP when using the temporally smooth variant with degradation in frame-wise accuracy due to the dataset imbalance.
 For this dataset, the top1 metric is not always indicative of the quality of performance because a high top1 is directly correlated with many frames classified as the most common class.
+Additionally, we compare to pose-based methods reported in \cite{ikeaasm} and show that the proposed approach also outperforms these baselines.
+See supplementary material for confusion matrices.

 \textbf{t-patch intuition and visualization.} In \figref{fig:IKEA_ASM_flip_table} we visualize the t-patches for the flip table action in the TV Bench assembly.
 A set of selected t-patches are highlighted in color demonstrating different types of t-patches and their spatio-temporal changes.
 The \textbf{blue} is on the moving TV Bench assembly, it moves rigidly with the assembly.
 The \textbf{maroon} is on the moving person's arm, it exhibits nonrigid motion and deformations through time.
 The \textbf{teal} is on the static table surface containing some of the TV Bench's points in the first frame but remains static when it moves since its origin query point is on the table.
 The \textbf{green} is on the static carpet, remaining approximately the same through time.
 Note that the RGB images are for visualization purposes and are not used in our pipeline.